greenzorro/victor42.eth/content/post/折腾与思考/The way AI learn languages.md

 ---

-> Things start to get intersting.
+> Things start to get interesting.
 Let's push the hypothesis further.
 If you eventually gained the ability to understand inputs in that language and give appropriate outputs, how will you pair one concept in that language with the same or similar one in another language?
 What if people ask questions in the new language and want you to answer in another existing language?

 ---